mongoq/netduke32/INSTALLATION.md

 3. Run *bootstrap.sh* to download high resolution textures and game content.
 Put *duke3d_hrp.zip* and *duke3d_xxx.zip* in a folder called *autoload*.
 Put the contents of the *duke3d* folder in your main netduke32 folder.
 4. Get Maps from (TODO) and put them in the subfolder *maps*.
 Make sure to have the same maps on all installations.
 5. Setup either port forwarding with a UDP port like *23513* (standard) on your router.
 If you have a FritzBox! use the provided scripts to open and close the port.
 Alternatively use the Wireguard trick (TODO).
 The game needs a IPv4 address for the server side.
 When running the game in your LAN you obviously do not need this additional efforts.
 Just make sure the server port, e.g. *23513*, is reachable via UDP.
-6. Use the Python starter scripts for server and client side (and the JSON settings files).
+6. Clone this repository and use the Python starter scripts for server and client side (and the JSON settings files).
 This should work with Windows and Linux.